zeroturnaround/gradle-jrebel-plugin/README.md

 JRebel Gradle Plugin
 ====================

-JRebel Gradle plugin can be used the generate `rebel.xml`.
+JRebel Gradle plugin can be used to automatically generate the JRebel's `rebel.xml` configuration file during your Gradle build.

 1. Enable JRebel Gradle plugin
 ------------------------------